Medical Humanities (Online)

 You will become part of the vibrant research communities both within departments and the IMH.
 In particular, students become members of the Postgraduate and Early Career Researchers (PGECR) network in Medical Humanities, which organises regular seminars, conferences and social events.

-All students on the Certificate in Medical Humanities take the two core modules of the Medical Humanities MA programmes: Concepts and Frameworks in the Critical Medical Humanities, and Reimagining Health Research (30 credits each, both delivered online).
-All elements of the Certificate have embedded within them a range of interdisciplinary content and skills.
+All students on the Postgraduate Diploma in Medical Humanities take the two core modules of the Medical Humanities MA Programmes: Concepts and Frameworks in the Critical Medical Humanities, and Reimagining Health Research (30 credits each, both delivered online).
+You will also take optional modules from participating Departments to bring your course total to 120 credits.
+All elements of the Diploma have embedded within them a range of interdisciplinary content and skills.

-Upon completion, you may have the option of applying to continue studying with status as an MA student, to complete further modules and a dissertation.
+Upon completion, you may have the option of applying to continue studying with status as an MA student, which would require completion of a dissertation.

 Our two core modules, Concepts and Frameworks in the Critical Medical Humanities, and Reimagining Health Research, develop advanced skills in interpreting and using a range of different kinds of data, from textual and material sources to data gathered through a range of qualitative methods.

-The Postgraduate Certificate in Medical Humanities is delivered wholly online through a range of lectures, workshops and scaffolded learning assignments.
+The Postgraduate Diploma in Medical Humanities is delivered wholly online through a range of lectures, workshops and scaffolded learning assignments.

 At least one of the following: